Qintex: Collapse

 The first signs of collapse showed in October 1989, when the American subsidiary filed for Chapter 11 bankruptcy protection after Qintex failed to provide financing for a debt payment.
 The Australian Stock Exchange suspended Qintex's stock shortly after when the company failed to respond to questions of its financial health.
 A month later, in November 1989, Qintex Ltd went into receivership with debts of over A$1.9 billion.
 The collapse happened just six weeks after the company lost a bid to acquire MGM/UA studios for A$1.5 billion.

 Its collapse was prompted by what was later seen as an excessive amount of debt in the business.

 This coincided with very high interest rates that prevailed in 1989.
 When the company missed interest payments and was not able to renegotiate its position with the Commonwealth Bank, the bank appointed a receiver to the company.

-It was in 1991 that bank-appointed receivers created Seven Network Limited in order to bundle together the company's assets.
+It was in 1991 that Qintex filed for bankruptcy and was liquidated, Bank-appointed receivers created Seven Network Limited in order to bundle together the bankrupt company's assets.